 While pneumatic or gas-lift operated desks enjoy whisper-quiet operation, they do tend to run into expensive maintenance issues down the track.
 Over time, the pressurized gas cylinder will leak leading to a reduced range of movement and slower operation times.

 Mechanical, or winder-operated standing desks use a hand-operated crank to manually adjust the height of the desktop.
 They’re tediously slow and will give your forearms the workout you never knew you needed.
 Despite the setbacks, mechanical standing desks like OLG’s Agile Winder are the cheapest option for height-adjustable office furniture.

 Tech-Adjustable standing desks are a cross between a fixed-height and an adjustable-height desk.
-While they are technically adjustable, changing the height is a challenging process that requires the whole table to be turned on its side before the legs can be manually extended.
-It isn’t practical to switch heights on a daily basis, especially if you don’t have a few able-bodied helpers in the office to flip a table.
+While they are technically adjustable, changing the height is a challenging process.
+It requires the whole table to be turned on its side before the legs can be manually extended.
+It isn’t practical to switch heights on a daily basis, especially if you don’t have able-bodied helpers in the office.

 2. Standing Desk Converters / Desktop Risers

-For users who already have a seated desk and can’t justify the cost of replacing it, desktop risers are a cost-effective solution that converts an existing desk into a standing one instantly.
+For users who already have a seated desk and can’t justify the cost of replacement, desktop risers are a great compromise.
+They’re able to convert an existing desk into a standing one instantly.
 Desktop risers sit on your existing tabletop, providing a secondary, higher working surface.
 They can be fixed height, or adjustable, and due to their much smaller size, they’re considered a portable standing desk option.